pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 At first CLIP was paired with the GANs we knew and loved since the beginning like VQGAN.
 It gave us a pair of goggles to observe the latent world but soon enough we had to rethink the way we develop, so to speak, the digital photographs of latent concepts.
 Soon after the release of a new paper diffusion models took over and rapidly replaced GANs, well, [simply because they seem to work a lot better](https://aurorasolar.com/blog/putting-ai-to-the-test-generative-adversarial-networks-vs-diffusion-models/).
 There we had it: ["Diffusion Models Beat GANs on Image Synthesis"](https://arxiv.org/abs/2105.05233).
 The [math side of it is not boring too](https://towardsdatascience.com/diffusion-models-91b75430ec2).

+### Dreambooth

+The holy grail of AI visual art has always been to generate more variations of the same and back in the days of StyleGAN there were 2 problems: firstly one needed to feed the machine a large collection of the same concept and secondly, after a cumbersome training, the results were far from being aesthetically interesting at all.
+[Dreambooth](https://arxiv.org/abs/2208.12242), published in August 2022, changes all of that and enables embedding of concepts inside image generation tools in fairly inexpensive way, with very little material and absolutely incredible results.

 ## Implications and Ethical Considerations 🤔

 Overall, the recent boom in large language models and image generation tools has exciting implications for a wide range of industries and applications.
 While there are certainly ethical concerns to consider, the potential for these tools to improve and augment human capabilities is undeniable.
 It will be interesting!